0xMich/0xMich/README.md

 ## 👋・Hello !
 I'm 0xMich ! \
-I'm a passionate web developer with a knack for exploring new solutions and building innovative projects.
+I'm a passionate developer with a knack for exploring new solutions and building innovative projects.
 I'm proficient in various programming languages, including HTML, CSS, JavaScript, Lua, PHP, Python, and C#.

 ## 🌱・My projects